 Red yeast rice may be appealing because it's "natural," but you need to be careful.
 Experts have not studied it extensively.
 The ideal dosing and long-term safety are unclear.
 It could be dangerous for some people.
 And because the ingredients of different brands of red yeast rice extract might vary so much, it's hard to make firm statements about its effectiveness or safety.

-Is Red Yeast Rice a Drug or a Supplement?
+Is Red Yeast Rice Extract a Drug or a Supplement?

-So on one hand, red yeast rice is a traditional remedy that helps lower cholesterol.
+So on one hand, the extract is a traditional remedy that helps lower cholesterol.
 On the other, the pharmaceutical manufacturer of Mevacor argues that it owns the rights to the ingredient lovastatin.

 How Well Does Red Yeast Rice Lower Cholesterol?

-What Is the Correct Dosage of Red Yeast Rice?
+What Is the Correct Dosage of Red Yeast Rice Extract?

-Since research into red yeast rice is still in its early stages, experts still aren't sure of what the ideal dose should be.
+Since research into RYRE is in its early stages, experts still aren't sure what the ideal dose should be.
 The amounts taken in some studies have varied from 1.2 to 2.4 grams per day.
 In China and other countries, estimates of average daily consumption are much higher.

-So even though studies have shown that red yeast rice can lower cholesterol, you can't really know if the supplement brand you're using will have that effect.
+So even though studies have shown that RYRE can lower cholesterol, you can't really know if the supplement brand you're using will have that effect.

 What Are the Risks of Red Yeast Rice?

-But more research needs to be done before we can know about the long-term safety of red yeast rice.
-We do know that some types of red yeast rice may be more dangerous than others because of high levels of other substances such as citrinic acid.
+But more research needs to be done before we can know about the long-term safety of red yeast rice extract.
+We do know that some types may be more dangerous than others because of high levels of other substances such as citrinic acid.

-Red yeast rice also shares some of the same risks as statins, the class of drugs containing lovastain.
-Experts say that the risks of lovastatin would logically apply to red yeast rice -- elevation of liver and muscle enzymes, muscle problems, and liver problems.
+RYRE also shares some of the same risks as statins, the class of drugs containing lovastain.
+Experts say that the risks of lovastatin would logically apply to RYRE -- elevation of liver and muscle enzymes, muscle problems, and liver problems.